 Management of Symantec AntiVirus (SAV) for Linux

-You want to know if Symantec AntiVirus for Linux can be managed.
+You want to know if the legacy Symantec AntiVirus for Linux can be managed.

-Additional information about configuring SAVFL can be found in SAV for Linux: A (Somewhat) Illustrated Guide Part 2
+Additional information about configuring the legacy SAVFL can be found in SAV for Linux: A (Somewhat) Illustrated Guide Part 2

 Manual Management with a GRC.DAT

 You can create a and distribute a GRC.DAT file to all your Linux clients.
 This allows you to:

 - Schedule updates (***LiveUpdate Only - VDTM not supported***)

 - Enable/disable various options